Finding branch-decompositions of matroids, hypergraphs, and more: Introduction

 We do not know any previous analogous theorems for branch-width of hypergraphs.
-For branch-width of graphs, Thilikos and Bodlaender~\cite{TB2000} posted a $50$-page long technical report in 2000 proving that for every fixed $k$, one can check in linear time whether a graph has branch-width at most $k$ and if so, output a branch-decomposition of minimum width.
+For branch-width of graphs, Thilikos and Bodlaender~\cite{TB2000} posted a $50$-page technical report in 2000 proving that for every fixed $k$, one can check in linear time whether a graph has branch-width at most~$k$ and, if so, output a branch-decomposition of minimum width.
 This work was presented at a conference in 1997~\cite{BT1997}.
-For carving-width of graphs, the conference paper of Thilikos, Serna, and Bodlaender~\cite{TSB2000} presented a linear-time algorithm for each fixed $k$ that determines whether the carving-width of an input graph $G$ is at most~$k$, and if so, constructs a carving of $G$ with minimum carving-width.
+For carving-width of graphs, the conference paper of Thilikos, Serna, and Bodlaender~\cite{TSB2000} presented a linear-time algorithm for each fixed $k$ that determines whether the carving-width of an input graph $G$ is at most~$k$ and, if so, constructs a carving of~$G$ with minimum carving-width.

-Let us turn our attention to the ingredient of our algorithm.
-We aim to solve the following problem. \begin{listspec}[Branch-Width] \item [Parameters:] A finite field $\F$ and an integer $k$. \item [Input:] An $r\times m$ matrix $M$ over $\F$ with an ordered partition $\mathcal I=\{I_1,I_2,\ldots,I_n\}$ of $\{1,2,\ldots,m\}$ and an integer $k$. \item [Output:] A branch-decomposition $(T,\L)$ of width at most $k$ of a subspace arrangement $\V$ consisting of the column space of the submatrix of $M$ induced by the columns in $I_i$ for each $i$ or a confirmation that the branch-width of $\V$ is larger than $k$. \end{listspec}
+Let us turn our attention to the ingredients of our algorithm.
+We aim to solve the following problem. \begin{listspec}[Branch-Width] \item [Parameters:] A finite field $\F$ and an integer $k$. \item [Input:] An $r\times m$ matrix~$M$ over $\F$ with an ordered partition $\mathcal I=\{I_1,I_2,\ldots,I_n\}$ of $\{1,2,\ldots,m\}$ and an integer $k$. \item [Output:] A branch-decomposition $(T,\L)$ of width at most~$k$ of a subspace arrangement $\V$ consisting of the column space of the submatrix of $M$ induced by the columns in $I_i$ for each $i$ or a confirmation that the branch-width of~$\V$ is larger than $k$. \end{listspec}

 We develop the framework inspired by the approach of Bodlaender and Kloks~\cite{BK1996} on their work on tree-width.
-They created a linear-time algorithm that can find a tree-decomposition of width at most $k$ or confirm that the tree-width of an input graph is larger than $k$ for each fixed $k$.
+(A similar framework was also given independently by Lagergren and Arnborg~\cite{LA1991}.)
+They created a linear-time algorithm that can find a tree-decomposition of width at most~$k$ or confirm that the tree-width of an input graph is larger than $k$ for each fixed $k$.
 They used dynamic programming based on a given tree-decomposition of bounded width.
-For the dynamic programming, they designed a special encoding of all possible tree-decompositions of width at most $k$ that can arise from certain parts of a graph.
+For the dynamic programming, they designed a special encoding of all possible tree-decompositions of width at most~$k$ that can arise from certain parts of a graph.